 5 Steps to Designing High-Impact Blended Learning Experiences

 If you’ve been designing courses for Corporate L&D, you’ve probably witnessed the rise blended learning programs.
-There are very good reasons for this trend: cost savings, flexibility for learners, and increased learner retention.
+There are very good reasons for this trend: engaging learning experience, learner retention, soft skill development, cost savings and flexibility for learners.

-If you are new to designing blended learning experiences, or are looking to optimize your blended learning designs, here are 5 steps to follow to maximize the impact of a blended program.
+If you are new to blending in-person training and online learning, or are looking to optimize your blended learning designs, here are 5 steps to follow to maximize the impact of a blended program.